Titanic poster

 The inciting incident occurs at 23 minutes when Titanic departs Southampton.
 Rose is trapped—literally sailing away from freedom into a life she doesn't want.
 That night, she runs to the stern in despair, climbs over the railing, and prepares to jump.
 This suicide attempt is the catalyst that forces Jack into her life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 54 minutes marks the transition into Act II, occurring at 28% of the runtime.
-This demonstrates the protagonist's commitment to After the first-class dinner, Rose makes her choice.
+This indicates the protagonist's commitment to After the first-class dinner, Rose makes her choice.
 She leaves her world behind, goes to the third-class party with Jack, and dances freely.
 She actively chooses to cross into Jack's world.
 "I'll be fine, really.
 I'll be fine."
 She commits to exploring this new life., moving from reaction to action.

 At 98 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Titanic strikes the iceberg.
+Notably, this crucial beat Titanic strikes the iceberg.
 A false defeat—at first it seems like barely a bump, but Thomas Andrews quickly realizes the ship is doomed.
 The stakes completely transform: this is no longer just a love story, but a survival story.
 Time becomes the enemy.
 The party is over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 146 minutes (75% through) represents the emotional nadir.
 Here, The ship breaks in half and sinks.
 Jack and Rose are plunged into the freezing North Atlantic.
 All seems lost—no lifeboats returning, hundreds dying in the water around them, Jack giving Rose the only floating door while he freezes in the water.
 The "whiff of death" is literal and everywhere., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.